-To find out which characters are allowed or prohibited in various fields, please refer to Appendix A: Allowed names.
+To find out which characters are allowed or prohibited in various fields, please refer to the section Allowed names.

-Search lf you are looking for a particular object, enter its name.
+If you are looking for a particular object, enter its name.
 The search field allows you to list all the network objects whose properties match the keyword(s) or letter(s) entered.
 Example If you type the letter "a" in the search bar, the list below it will display all objects containing an "a" in their names or descriptions.
 You can also refine the search by using the "filter" that lists the various types of objects (see the section on the "Filter" button hereafter).
-1 NOTE The cross icon in the search field allows deleting the entry and listing all objects according to the current filter. () NOTE When you go to the Objects tab in the menu directory on the left, the focus will now be on the search field.
-Add When you click on this button, a dialog box will appear, offering to create an object, by indicating its type and the information relating to it in the relevant fields.
-REMARK The object can be defined as a "global" object at the moment of its creation if you select the option "This object is global" in the dialog box.
+INOTE The cross icon in the search field allows deleting the entry and listing all objects according to the current filter. keyword(s) or letter(s) entered.
+Example If you type the letter "a" in the search bar, the list below it will display all objects containing an "a" in their names or descriptions.
+You can also refine the search by using the "filter" that lists the various types of objects (see the section on the "Filter" button hereafter).
+In NOTE The cross icon in the search field allows deleting the entry and listing all objects according to the current filter.
+If you type the letter "a" in the search bar, the list below it will display all objects containing an "a" in their names or descriptions.
+You can also refine the search by using the "filter" that lists the various types of objects (see the section on the "Filter" button hereafter).
+IDE The cross icon in the search field allows deleting the entry and listing all objects according to the current filter. objects (see the section on the "Filter" button hereafter).
+IDE The cross icon in the search field allows deleting the entry and listing all objects according to the current filter.
+The cross icon in the search field allows deleting the entry and listing all objects according to the current filter.
+1 NOTE When you go to the Objects tab in the menu directory on the left, the focus will now be on the search field.
+When you click on this button, a dialog box will appear, offering to create an object, by indicating its type and the information relating to it in the relevant fields. i REMARK The object can be defined as a "global" object at the moment of its creation if you select the option "This object is global" in the dialog box.
 It will then appear when you select the "All objects" or "Network" filter (see below) and will be represented by the following icon Delete Select the object to remove from the list and click on Delete .
 Check usage If you click on this button after having selected an event, the results will appear in the module directory.
-Export By clicking on this button (represented by the 📑 icon), a window will show the download link of the objects database in CSV format.
+By clicking on this button (represented by the 强 icon), a window will show the download link of the objects database in CSV format.
 Click on this link to save the exportable file on your computer.

-Import By clicking on this button (represented by the 😰 icon), a window will allow you to select an objects database in the form of a CSV file in order to import it into the firewall.
-The fields that make up a row in a CSV file are set out in Appendix B "Structure of an objects database in CSV format".
-A gauge will allow you to view the progress of the transfer of the database to the firewall. i NOTE Objects already found on the firewall will be replaced with the corresponding transferred objects.
-Collapse all This button allows expanding all folders in the interface directory.
-Expand all This button allows collapsing all folders in the interface directory.
+Import By clicking on this button (represented by the icon), a window will allow you to select an objects database in the form of a CSV file in order to import it into the firewall.

+The fields that make up a row in a CSV file are set out in the section Structure of an objects database in CSV format.

+A gauge will allow you to view the progress of the transfer of the database to the firewall.

+Import Import

+Import Import